-The next few years promise to be exciting ones for startup-minded entrepreneurs, especially in healthcare.
+The next few years promise to be exciting ones for startup-minded entrepreneurs, especially in New healthcare developments.

 Take a look at some of the most promising healthcare developments currently eyeing release or beta functionality in 2018.